Information cartography in association rule mining: Proposed method

 \subsubsection{Fitness function evaluation}

-Fitness function evaluates the constructed metro map according to two objectives: the coverage (according to Eq.~(\ref{eq:cov})), and the quality (according to Eq.~(\ref{eq:qual})).
-Both equations are contained within a linear combination as follows:

-where the weight variable $w$ indicates the influence of the second term on the total fitness value, and $n_i$ is the number of metro lines.
-However, each solution is subject to the minimum line coherence, and the maximum map size as already asserted.
-In line with this, all infeasible solutions are eliminated, i.e. there is no implemented any constraint handling mechanism.
+The problem of constructing metro maps is constrained in its nature.
+However, constraints can be handled in several ways in EC~\cite{eiben2015introduction}.
+In our case, penalizing the infeasible solutions is employed within the proposed EA, where the value of a penalty function is assigned to the fitness function, when its value is less than zero.
+When the penalty function becomes zero, the coverage function takes the initiative.
+Mathematically, the fitness function is expressed as follows:

 The task of the optimization algorithm is to maximize the value of the fitness function.
-Because the quality of the metro map is measured by minimizing the similarity of the metro lines, the inverse of this function is considered in Eq.~(\ref{eq:fit}).
+The design of such the fitness function is capable of preferring the more promising simple association rules on the one hand, and ensures that the constructed metro lines are proper.
+Let us mention that the proposed fitness function also ensures the good behavior of the algorithm on highly non-separable datasets, where the metro-lines are highly interrelated.